ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PHILOSOPHY_AND_VISION.md

 At the same time, RTL **respects the declared constness of external objects** (e.g., return values or user-provided instances).
 If an object is handed to RTL as `const`, RTL will not attempt to override that contract.
 Only RTL-created objects guarantee that a logical `const_cast` is always safe.

-> *“You can’t change an RTL-managed object with logical-constness unless you explicitly opt into mutability—and RTL will never silently bypass constness on objects it doesn’t own.
-For RTL-created objects, mutable access requires an explicit cast (rtl::constCast()), making intent unmistakable.”*
+> *"You cannot modify an RTL-managed object, even if it's only logically-const, without explicitly opting into mutability.
+For true-const objects not owned by RTL, the framework will never silently bypass constness.
+To mutate an RTL-created object, you must use an explicit rtl::constCast(), making your intent clear and unambiguous."*

 This discipline complements RTL’s exception-free guarantee, ensuring both **predictability** and **safety** at the API boundary.